Heisenberg300604/SmartPrep/README.md

-# 📘 SmartPrep - Your All-in-One Learning Platform
+# 📘 SmartPrep - Your All-in-One Learning Platform (under Development)

 SmartPrep is a responsive and user-friendly educational platform designed to provide a comprehensive and personalized learning experience.
 Built using Next.js, SmartPrep offers easy access to a variety of courses, free study materials, mentorship programs, and doubt-solving support to help learners succeed at every step of their educational journey.